sayanm456/taskmanagerapp/README.md

 # ProWork

-## A Task Manager app by React.js, Node,js, Express.js and MongoDB Database
+## A Role-Based Access Control or RBAC architecture-based Task Manager app by React.js, Node, js, Express.js and MongoDB Database with Authentication and Authorization.